ontohub/ruby-style-guide/README.md

   def no_op; end
   ```

+* If we want to call a method and expect a return value use the `()` for
+  parameters

+  Tim gives an example later

 * Use spaces around operators, after commas, colons and semicolons, around `{`
   and before `}`.
 Whitespace might be (mostly) irrelevant to the Ruby
   interpreter, but its proper use is the key to writing easily